rarebreed/protean-service/retro/docs/why-retro.md

 started to play some games including this new fangled D&D.  I was more curious about what my father and older brother were doing rather than actually wanting to play myself.
 But I was curious enough that I asked my parents to buy me the Dungeon Master's Guide, Player's Handbook, Monster Manual, and Deities and Demigods.
 While a lot of the text went over my head, I was especially enraptured by Deities and Demigods and the Monster Manual.
-But I only got to play about 2 or 3 sessions with some of my friends around the 3rd grade.
+However, I only played about 2 or 3 sessions with some of my friends around the 3rd grade.
 I have no recollection of what we played (I do recall that I was the DM), but it must have been enjoyable.